13. Skip to content

-Use this recipe when you need a graph for transductive methods or want graph-derived feature views.
-The steps match the CLI commands and the Python snippet uses the same specs.
+Use these guidelines when you need a graph for transductive methods or want graph-derived feature views.
+The steps match the CLI commands and the Python snippet uses the same specifications.
 For a full run, see the transductive tutorial.

 You want to build a similarity graph from feature vectors and optionally derive graph-based views (attribute, diffusion, structural).
-[1][2] Start with a simple kNN spec and refine it as you evaluate methods.
+[1][2] Start with a simple kNN specification and refine it as you evaluate methods.

 Use this for transductive methods that require a graph, or for graph-derived feature views.
 [3][2]